gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ![Transactions preview](./snapshot_plugin_preview.png)

-Once the proposal has been resolved it is possible to submit the proposal to the DAO module via the plugin.
+Once the proposal has been resolved it is possible to submit the proposal to the Reality module via the plugin.

 This can also be done via the hardhat tasks provided in this repository.
 For more information run `yarn hardhat addProposal --help` or `yarn hardhat executeProposal --help`.